avalanche-foundation/ACPs/ACPs/125-basefee-reduction/README.md

 ## Abstract

-Reduce the min base fee on the Avalanche C-Chain from 25 nAVAX to 1 nAVAX.
+Reduce the minimum base fee on the Avalanche C-Chain from 25 nAVAX to 1 nAVAX.

 ## Motivation